pingcap/dead-mans-switch/README.md

 # dead-mans-switch
-dead mans switch is a simple prometheus alert manager webhook service. it provides a basic mechanisms to ensure entire alerting pipeline is headthy.
+dead mans switch is a simple prometheus alert manager webhook service. it provides a basic mechanisms to ensure alerting pipeline is healthy.

 prometheus provider a mechanisms to always firing. this is call `WatchDog` in prometheus-operator.
-If `WatchDog` does not firing, we can think alerting pipeline is unheadthy. dead mans switch can used for access `WatchDog` webhook payload. evaluate alerting payload as expected optional. sometimes your have a aggregated alert manager services, will have multiply prometheus instance send `WatchDog` alert to alert manager. we can use evaluater to ensure all prometheus is healthy and external label as expected.
+If `WatchDog` does not firing, we can think alerting pipeline is unhealthy. dead mans switch can used for receive `WatchDog` webhook payload. evaluate alerting payload as expected optional. (sometimes your have a aggregated alert manager services, will have multiply prometheus instance send `WatchDog` alert to alert manager). we can use evaluator to ensure all prometheus is healthy and external label as expected.

 ```yaml
 - alert: Watchdog